gjellerup1857/abbv/host/adblockplus/README.md

 - Additional steps are needed for running the tests with MV3 version of the extension:
   - Install the axios package globally: `npm install -g axios`
   - Upload the extension to LambdaTest by running: `export MV3_BUILD_CLOUD_URL=$(node test/end-to-end/upload-extension.js <LambdaTest username> <LambdaTest access key> dist/release/adblockplus-chrome-*-mv3.zip)`
-- Run the test:end-to-end npm script `npm run test:end-to-end all` or `npm run test:end-to-end-mv3 all`.
+- Run the test:end-to-end npm script `npm run test:end-to-end-lamdatest-mv2 all` or `npm run test:end-to-end-lambdatest-mv3 all`.

 #### Notes